Particular/docs.particular.net/nservicebus/scalability-and-ha/distributor/index.md

 <!-- import ConfiguringWorker -->

-NOTE: In versions 4 and up use the using [NServiceBus.Distributor.MSMQ NuGet](https://www.nuget.org/packages/NServiceBus.Distributor.MSMQ).
+NOTE: In versions 4 and up the sample above is using [NServiceBus.Distributor.MSMQ NuGet](https://www.nuget.org/packages/NServiceBus.Distributor.MSMQ).

 Similar to self hosting, ensure the `app.config` of the Worker contains the `MasterNodeConfig` section to point to the host name where the master node (and a Distributor) are running.